About Jan Edl Stein, MFT

-Parenting two wonderful, now adults, children has been the greatest privilege of my life.
+Parenting two wonderful (now adult) children has been the greatest privilege and learning of my life.
 I have a deep love of nature, enjoy gardening and roaming the hills whenever I can.

 I have had very up-close personal experiences with death, serious illness, hardship, awe, joy, adventure, gratitude, love and parenting… to name a few.
 Life has taught me humility, the value of sustaining relationships, an appreciation of this marvelous place we call home and the importance of speaking and acting truthfully from the heart.
 I strive to bring these values to my work with great respect for all of our relations.